 Sanders is now known as the longest-serving Independent in U.S. Congressional history and a two-time presidential candidate.
 In 2016, Sanders took the early lead over Hillary Clinton but came in second in the Democratic race.
-In 2020, Sanders again came in as the second-place Democratic Candidate, just behind Joe Biden, who will soon be the 46th President of the United States.
+In 2020, Sanders again came in as the second-place Democratic Candidate, just behind Joe Biden, who won the 2016 election to become the 46th President of the United States.

 Sanders is known for his outstanding success at steering the Democratic Party to the left.
 His courage and steadfast ability to speak the truth to power has made him both famous and effective.